 During the past year, our Chemical Regulation and Food Safety staff have conducted a wide array of work.
 The European and U.S. sides of the practice were jointly involved with the ongoing support of multiple new pesticide active ingredients and end-use products.
 The European side of our business was involved with many projects related to plant protection and biocidal product regulatory submissions, from new active substances and those under review to product-specific dossiers for European member states.
-In addition, we provided many specialist assessments relating to human and environmental exposure and product efficacy as well as national and international Maximum Residue covering Limit/import tolerance submissions countries such as South Korea, Taiwan and Hong Kong.
-In Europe and the U.S., we continued to provide clients with regulatory compliance support for food contact materials, food additives, novel foods, nutrition-related analyses, as well as undertaking safety assessments for food and cosmetics products.
+In addition, we provided many specialist assessments relating to human and environmental exposure and product efficacy as well as national and international Maximum Residue Limit/import tolerance submissions covering countries such as South Korea, Taiwan and Hong Kong.
+In

+Europe and the U.S., we continued to provide clients with regulatory compliance support for food contact materials, food additives, novel foods, nutrition-related analyses, as well as undertaking safety assessments for food and cosmetics products.
 We also provided proactive and reactive product safety and litigation support.
 For industrial chemicals, we continued to provide full regulatory support for our clients who prepared and submitted registrations and risk assessments.
-Our European Offices were particularly active in the first half of the year helping our clients with their EU REACH regulatory requirements for the 2018 deadline and also providing post submission support, dealing with regulatory evaluations and decisions.
-In the U.S. we continued to provide services related to new pesticide active ingredients and end-use product development and registrations in the U.S., Canada, and Mexico, registration review under EPA, import tolerances in the U.S. and Canada, due diligence related to product and/or business sales, and data compensation, as well as the approval of new pesticide inert ingredients and new non-pesticide active ingredient approvals.
+Our European and U.S. Offices were active supporting our clients with their EU REACH and TSCA regulatory requirements.
+Our U.S. offices continued to provide services related to new pesticide active ingredients and end-use product development and registrations in the U.S., Canada, and Mexico, registration review under EPA, State registration support, import tolerances in the U.S. and Canada, inert ingredient approvals, due diligence related to product and/or business sales, and data compensation.